 After Thorough Investigation

 But that isn’t always the case.
 Sometimes an arrest comes after a thorough criminal investigation and obtaining an arrest warrant.
 In some cases, the police may arrest you after a grand jury investigates possible illegal activity.
+When this happens, having a Bucks County criminal lawyer by your side is crucial to protect your rights and build a strong defense.

 Going to Jail